Origin Characteristics

 Select the authentication method to use.
 The options available, and the appropriate settings, depend on the product in use:

-Akamai Origins - Auto, Others - None.
-This is the default and applies to you if your origin doesn't have any external authentication requirements, or if you're using NetStorage as your origin.
+| Akamai Origins - Auto, Others - None | This is the default and applies to you if your origin doesn't have any external authentication requirements, or if you're using NetStorage as your origin. |

-Akamai Signature Authentication (AMD, only).
-Select this if your AMD property has been set up to use our shared certificate hostname for secure delivery to your custom origin.
+| Akamai Signature Header Authentication | Select this to use Akamai's authentication system for secure delivery to your custom origin.
+Once selected, configure the following details:

-Akamai Media Services Live (AMD, only).
-Select this if you're using this AMD property in association with the Media Services Live product to deliver live-streaming media.
-This case is covered in the Media Services Live user documentation.
+| Akamai Media Services Live (AMD, only) | Select this if you're using this AMD property in association with the Media Services Live product to deliver live-streaming media.
+This case is covered in the Media Services Live user documentation. |

-Interoperability Google Cloud Storage.
-Select this if you're authenticating with Google Cloud Storage (GCS) as your origin.
-Note that edge servers use the signature version 4 signing process to authenticate your requests to this cloud provider.
+| Interoperability Google Cloud Storage | Select this if you're authenticating with Google Cloud Storage (GCS) as your origin server.
+Edge servers use the signature version 4 signing process to authenticate your requests to this third-party cloud provider.
 See V4 signing process in Google Cloud Storage.
 Once selected, provide the following details:

-Amazon Web Services.
-Select this if you're authenticating with this third-party cloud provider as your origin.
-Note that edge servers use the signature version 4 signing process to authenticate your requests to this cloud provider.
+| Amazon Web Services | Select this if you're authenticating with this third-party cloud provider as your origin server.
+Edge servers use the signature version 4 signing process to authenticate your requests to this third-party cloud provider.
 See V4 signing process in AWS.
 Once selected, provide the following details:

 Pay attention to these points when using GCS or AWS: